 Whatever the chosen method of division, the first step is to get an accurate picture of the home’s value.
 With the Oklahoma housing market starting to grow again after the recession, it is important for the home to be valued in line with market conditions.

 Valuing homes in Oklahoma divorces

 There are three main ways to value homes during divorce, each of which has its own benefits and drawbacks:

 If you are going through a divorce, it is best to have experienced help on your side, especially if there is any disagreement between you and your spouse.
-Contact an experienced Oklahoma family law attorney who can advocate on your behalf.
+Contact an experienced Oklahoma family law attorney or Oklahoma divorce attorney who can advocate on your behalf.